 img-src 'self' blob: data: https://*;

-While we don’t have dedicated developer/user support resources, quick questions and feedback are welcome on the Discussions page of our GitHub repository.
-We also have a Discord channel for casual chat.
+While we don’t have dedicated developer/user support resources, you can post quick questions on the Discussions page of our GitHub repository.
+Feedback is also welcome, but please check the Compatibility and Roadmap sections of this README before starting a new discussion — your idea may already be covered.

 Planning to build a website with Sveltia CMS?
 Looking for professional support?
 Maintainer @kyoshino is available for hire depending on your needs.
 Feel free to reach out!